Loopring/protocols/packages/loopring_v3/DESIGN.md

 The operator needs all the order data to generate the proof.
 To allow orders to be matched by any criteria by a ringmatcher we need an extra mechanism so operators cannot freely match orders and/or rings if needed.

+> [Feedback]: The last sentence above is not clear to me.
+Are we trying to say operators is not allowed to extract orders from pending settlement requests (sent from ring-matchers) and rematch these orders?

 #### Restrict order matching

 We use **dual-authoring** here.
 Orders can only be matched in rings signed by the wallet (or anyone having the necessary keys).